pabloagn/personal-website/content/projects/_index.md

 title: "Projects"
 ---

-A collection of tools, experiments, and digital artifacts.
+A collection of single & collaborative projects.